ATTPC/daqdoc/source/taking_data.rst

 Quitting the system
 -------------------

 To quit all of the components of the system, go to the terminal window hosting the main menu and type :kbd:`tk Enter` to get to the :guilabel:`Toolkit`.
 From there, type :kbd:`kall Enter` to kill all components of the system.
 From there, follow the prompts to exit the main menu.
-If NARVAL is open on the Mac Minis, the same method can be used to close it there.